humdrum-tools/humdrum-documentation/guide/ch06/index.md

 The <span class="rep">kern</span> representation also allows for the encoding of grace notes (acciaccaturas, non-canonical gruppettos, and appoggiaturas.

 Depending on the expected analytic application, one way to handle these notational devices is to encode the notes according to the manner in which they are typically performed.
 Alternatively, since the component notes of an expanded ornament are viewed as embellishments that hold potentially less analytic status, a special designation for these notes can be useful for certain types of studies.

 *Grace notes* (acciaccaturas) are visually rendered as miniature notes with a slash drawn through the stem.
-In the <span class="rep">kern</span> representation these notes are treated as "durationless" notes and are designated by the lower-case letter "`q`".
-Hence, the token "`G#q`" denotes a G#3 grace note with an indeterminate duration.
+In the <span class="rep">kern</span> representation these notes are treated as "durationless" notes and are designated by the lower-case letter `q`.
+Hence, the token `G#q` denotes a G#3 grace note with an indeterminate duration.

 Non-canonical *gruppettos* are miniature (non-cue) notes (typically appearing in groups) whose stems do not contain a slash, and whose notated durations cause the total notated duration for the measure to exceed the prevailing meter.
-These gruppetto notes are encoded as notes retaining their notated durations, but all such notes are also designated by the upper-case letter "`Q`".
-Hence, a miniature sixteenth-note middle C would be encoded as "`16cQ`".
+These gruppetto notes are encoded as notes retaining their notated durations, but all such notes are also designated by the upper-case letter `Q`.
+Hence, a miniature sixteenth-note middle C would be encoded as `16cQ`.

 When processed by various tools in the Humdrum Toolkit, these notes may be treated as equivalent to their notated durations.
 Alternatively, in some types of processing these notes may be discarded.
-For example, the Humdrum [<span class="tool">timebase</span>](/command/timebase) command (described in [Chapter 13)](/guide/ch13) eliminates acciaccaturas and gruppetto notes.
+For example, the Humdrum <span class="tool">timebase</span> command (described in [Chapter 13)](/guide/ch13) eliminates acciaccaturas and gruppetto notes.
 Note that data records containing acciaccaturas or gruppetto notes must *not* also include normal notes.

-In the case of *appoggiaturas,* <span class="rep">kern</span> requires that they be encoded as performed.
+In the case of *appoggiaturas,* <span class="rep">kern</span>
+requires that they be encoded as performed.
 An appropriate duration is assigned to the appoggiatura according to common performance practice.
 The duration of the subsequent note is reduced by a corresponding amount.
 The status of the two notes forming the appoggiatura is nevertheless marked.
-The appoggiatura note itself is designated by the upper-case letter "`P`", whereas the subsequent note (whose notated duration has been shortened) is designated by the lower-case letter "`p`".
+The appoggiatura note itself is designated by the upper-case letter `P`, whereas the subsequent note (whose notated duration has been shortened) is designated by the lower-case letter `p`.